haskell-streaming/streaming/README.md

     splitAccum :: S m -> m ([z], S m)

 as we see, e.g. [here](http://hackage.haskell.org/package/list-t-0.4.5.1/docs/src/ListT.html#splitAt) or, more obscurely in functions like [these](http://hackage.haskell.org/package/conduit-combinators-1.0.3/docs/src/Data-Conduit-Combinators.html#splitOnUnboundedE).
+(I will return to this difficulty below.)

 This point makes it inevitable that *a rational stream type will have a return value*.
 It will have the form